 According to Statista, over four million apps are available on Google and Apple platforms, making it difficult for them to gain user attention, especially in countries with limited smartphone memory and a saturated market.
-A super app eradicates this imbalance, by sitting on top of a mobile OS and reduces the time taken to complete tasks and improve productivity.
+A super app eradicates this imbalance, by sitting on top of a mobile OS and reducing the time taken to complete tasks and improving productivity.

-Building a super app is beneficial as adding new revenue streams becomes risky; the costs may not justify the returns.
+Building a super app is beneficial as adding new revenue streams may become risky; the costs may not justify the returns

 Shared growth concept — with maturing product offerings, a Super App can instead partner with third-party service providers, thereby creating additional avenues for revenue generation and keeping the customer engaged.